July 11, 2023

 Both inventory and warehousing require sophisticated tools that support the main functions and help reduce costs via automation.
 Especially if your company delivers from multiple warehouses and needs complex logistical solutions.

-For example, automated routing and route optimization can be done with unlimited departure locations, which means you can nail warehousing transportation activities and delight your customers with on-time deliveries from different warehouses.
+Because automated routing and route optimization can be done with unlimited departure locations, micro fulfillment can be very cost-efficient.
+You can nail warehousing transportation activities and delight your customers with on-time deliveries.

 Packaging includes all the activities and operations implemented to prepare goods for handling and transportation to and from customers - in case of reverse logistics and returns specifically.
 Packaging is one major logistic function as it determines delivery success.

-Cargo handling is one of the major logistics activities that can't be overlooked when discussing logistics functions.
-It's closely related to packaging and determines logistical costs in a very real way.
+Cargo handling is one of the major logistics management activities that can't be overlooked when discussing supply chain functions.
+It's closely related to packaging and determines logistics costs in a very real way.